hrcraddock/plants/opiumpoppy/README.md

 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/4/45/Terracottas_from_Gazi_in_AM_Heraklion%2C_1300-1100_BC%2C_145278.jpg"
-       label="Terracottas from Gazi in AM Heraklion, 1300-1100 BC" description="This collection of terracottas depict iterations of the Minoan Poppy Goddes, as indicated by their crowns covered in upright poppy capsules." license="public domain"
+       label="Terracottas from Gazi in AM Heraklion, 1300-1100 BC" description="This collection of terracottas depict iterations of the Minoan Poppy Goddess, as indicated by their crowns covered in upright poppy capsules." license="public domain"
        fit="contain">